 Applicants are encouraged to contact the Office of International Programs for advice regarding the logistics of their proposal.
 Those who intend to participate in an organized program for credit offered by an institution other than Franklin & Marshall must first check with the Office of International Programs to make sure that it has been approved.
 The successful applicant is required to attend pre-departure programs conducted by the Office of International Programs.

 Application forms may be downloaded below or obtained in the Classics Department office.
-Your application must be submitted to the Classics Department coordinator by 12:00 noon on March 3, 2017.
+Please send your completed application to Professor Gretchen Meyers at email@example.com by 12:00 noon on March 2, 2018.

 A winner who receives financial aid will normally receive in loans for the next academic year the sum that he or she would have been expected to save from summer employment.
 A winner should not expect to save money from the award.